Graeme Ramage: Career

 Born in Alexandria, Ramage began his career with St Mirren and made his Scottish Premier League debut against Celtic in 2010, before signing with Dumbarton in July 2011.

 On 4 July 2012, he signed a one-year contract for Annan Athletic.
 After suffering a knee injury in January 2013, he was then released by Annan at the end of the season.

 On 5 March 2014, Ramage signed for Junior club Arthurlie before moving to Clydebank in July the same year.
 After spells with Shettleston and Yoker Athletic he joined Kello Rovers in 2016.

 After a spell with Kirkintilloch Rob Roy, he signed for Cumnock Juniors in June 2019 before moving to Vale of Leven a few months later.

 Ramage announced his retirement as a player on 1 October 2020.
+He then founded the Graeme Ramage Football Academy in West Dunbartonshire.